2008 United States presidential election in Kansas

 The 2008 United States presidential election in Kansas took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose six representatives, or electors to the Electoral College, who voted for president and vice president.

 Kansas was won by Republican nominee John McCain by a 14.9% margin of victory.
 Prior to the election, all 17 news organizations considered this a state McCain would win, or otherwise considered as a safe red state.
 He won all but three counties and one congressional district in the state.
-Obama still performed significantly better than Kerry, and his 41.55% of the vote remains the highest for a Democrat in the 21st century, although his running mate, Biden, would reach almost that percentage 12 years later, with a slight reduction in margin of defeat.
+Obama still performed significantly better than Kerry, and his 41.55% of the vote remains the highest for a Democrat in the 21st century, although his running mate Joe Biden nearly matched that percentage 12 years later, with a slight reduction in margin of defeat.

-As of 2020, this is the last time that Crawford County went for the Democratic candidate in a presidential election.
+As of 2024, this is the last time that Crawford County voted for the Democratic candidate in a presidential election.